 Finally, it contributes to the vast literature focused on the causes of female labor supply.
 Summarizing the female supply literature is beyond the scope of this paper.
-Explanations for the increase in female labor supply of the last century include: the rise in the gender gap that encouraged many women to join the workforce (Smith and Ward , 1985, Jones, Manuelli and McGrattan , 2015), the increasing use of oral contraceptives that decreased unwanted pregnancies (Goldin and Katz , 2002), technological innovation that reduced the time to do chores at home (Greenwood, Seshadri and Yorukoglu , 2004), more favorable attitudes toward working women (Fernandez, Fogli and Olivetti , 2004, Burda, Hamermesh and Weil , 2007).
+Explanations for the increase in female labor supply of the last century include: the decrease in the gender gap over the over 1950-1990 period that encouraged many women to join the workforce (Jones, Manuelli and McGrattan , 2015), the increasing use of oral contraceptives that decreased unwanted pregnancies (Goldin and Katz , 2002), technological innovation that reduced the time to do chores at home (Greenwood, Seshadri and Yorukoglu , 2004), more favorable attitudes toward working women (Fernandez, Fogli and Olivetti , 2004, Burda, Hamermesh and Weil , 2007).